 - A ton of folate.

 - Lots of calcium.

-But really, black beans have a lot going for them.
+I was very scientific above, wasn’t I?
+But it is true, black beans have a lot going for them.
 Black beans aren’t usually considered a phytonutrient-rich food but much like brightly coloured veggies, that dark, black colour is where the good stuff is!
 I include black beans in my diet as often as I can, along with all other beans and legumes.
 They’re such a great source of fibre and plant-based protein and are so versatile and inexpensive.